Discovery

 And I will point you at someone who is right.
 Most discovery calls end here.
 That is the system working, not breaking.

-The 30 minutes is for architecture, not provenance.
+The 30 minutes is for the problem, not provenance.
 A whiteboard or a back-of-napkin sketch is enough.

 Written analysis your board can read without me in the room.
 Decks are an output of last resort.

-Including yours, if your team needs hands more than it needs an architect.
+Including yours, if your team needs hands more than it needs a lead.
 I will say so on the first call.

 “No slides.
 No pitch deck.
-Bring the architecture diagram.”
+Bring the diagram.”

 See the rhythm ↓Rules are easy to write.
 The discipline is in the calendar.
 Three weeks.
 One artifact each Friday.
 A go / no-go gate at the end.